 Question about ASUS VE208T 20 inch LCD Monitor

-Could it be the LCD screen problem? it looks as if there's no power connected to it. it works just fine a few minutes ago. i rarely use this monitor. it's not new either. got it like 2 years ago. never happened before and it had just happened today. can it be fixed?
+Could it be that it's the screen problem?
+The monitor looks as if there's no power connected to it.
+I rarely use this monitor. it's not new either. got it like 2 years ago.
+What could be happening? did something malfunction? it never happened before this. just happened today.

 Posted by Anonymous on